 Learn more about how Corporate United can help your business dispose of potential environmental risk through a dedicated Total Waste Management program.

 Megan Urbas: Category Manager - Facilities at Corporate United

 Megan is responsible for Category Management within the Facilities vertical.
-In this role, she serves as a category manager for Uniform & Mats, Fire Protection, First Aid & Safety, Branded Apparel and Total Waste Management agreements.
+In this role, she serves as a category manager for Uniform & Facility Services, Fire Protection, First Aid & Safety, Branded Apparel, Total Waste Management, Material Handling and Small Parcel Solutions agreements.
 She works cross-functionally with stakeholders and suppliers to provide ongoing program support and implementation on existing and new growth categories.
 She also serves as a key advocate for Corporate United supplier relationships.